Explore chapters and articles related to this topic

 The application of the Internet of Things (IoT) to industry, called Industrial IoT (IIoT), is an integral part of the industry 4.0 paradigm that seeks to digitize and connect entire industrial plants and processes.
 Industry 4.0’s vision seeks to achieve this primarily through the systematic integration of traditional industrial capabilities with internet technology.
 Thus, IIoT involves the inter-networking of intelligent machines, computing devices, and humans to enable smart industrial operations.
 Operational technology (OT) domain is typically involved with field-based devices connected to a process control system monitoring and controlling those devices, and the SCADA system is the most popular example.
 Communications in such OT frameworks are device-to-device, or device-to-computer, with relatively little human interaction.
 On the other hand, Information Technology (IT) domain involves office information systems employed to conduct commercial/business-type transactions such as cost and tax accounting, billing and revenue collection, asset tracking and depreciation, human resource records and time-keeping, and customer records.
 The advent of the IIoT is radically changing this perspective and progressively these two previously distinct domains started to share common technologies and approaches [22] (see Figure 3).

-Published in Production & Manufacturing Research, 2022
+Published in Production Planning & Control, 2023

 The role of artificial intelligence in shaping the future of Agile fashion industry